DESIGN | USER RESEARCH

 You need a user research firm to help you understand your customers’ preferences, priorities, and problems, so you can design an experience just for them.

-Name the top 5 things your customers love or hate about your platform’s user experience.
+Name the top 5 things your customers love or hate about your platform’s user experience and usability.

 Can you support your answers with objective data?

 Jakob’s Law states: “Users spend most of their time on other sites.
 This means that users expect your site to work the same way as all the other sites they already know.”1